 Pelvic Organ Prolapse After Hysterectomy

-Vaginal vault prolapse, which occurs when the top section of the vagina collapses into the bottom section.
+Vaginal vault prolapse: This is when the top section of the vagina collapses into the bottom section.
 In severe cases, the vagina turns “inside out” and can even protrude outside of the body.
-It is a common complication of hysterectomy.2 To be clear, though, let’s phrase it another way: Of the relatively small percentage of women who experience complications after hysterectomy, vaginal vault prolapse is a fairly common one.
+Vaginal prolapse after hysterectomy is fairly common, but only a relatively small percentage of women overall will experience this complication.1

-Enterocele, which occurs when the small intestine descends into the lower pelvic cavity and presses against the upper part of the vagina.
+Enterocele: This is when the small intestine drops into the lower pelvic cavity and presses against the upper part of the vagina.
 Rectocele and enterocele sometimes occur together in women who have had their uterus removed.